The Debutante Ball

 When you're ready to market yourself as a professional voiceover actor, don't undersell yourself just because you're starting out.
 On the subject, make sure you read the articles on voice over rates : Hands Of The Loot and Free Voice Over: At What Price?

-Thank you for reading this article.
-If you found it interesting, please share it with your friends and colleagues using the social networking buttons below.
-Don't hesitate to share your experience here and leave your comments, suggestions or questions!
+Thank you for reading this article and if you found it interesting, think of your colleagues and share it on your social networks!
+I invite you to share your experience here and leave your comments, suggestions or questions - I'll do my best to answer them!

 Thank you for this article, Mr Maubouché.
 I started voice-over training a year ago.
 The more I progress, the more I realise the subtlety of this art.
 I have to admit that I'm enjoying it enormously, even if I haven't yet mastered it, but nothing ventured, nothing gained.
 I'll be reading your articles carefully;-)